Import Documentation Requirements: Germany Edition

 - Quantity or volume in normal commercial units

 Some equipment types may also require that you have a certificate of origin.
-Furthermore, import taxes and duties can change, making it vital that tariffs are verified frequently.
+Furthermore, import taxes and duties can change, making it vital to verify tariffs frequently.

 Economic Operator Registration and Identification (EORI)

-For companies that are established outside of the European Union, having an EORI number is a must.
-Without one, you can neither lodge a customs declaration nor an exit/entry summary declaration.
+For companies established outside of the European Union, having an EORI number is a must.
+You can neither lodge a customs declaration nor an exit/entry summary declaration without one.

 You can obtain this number by requesting it from the customs board of the specific country you are exporting to.
 While the process itself is outside the scope of this blog, it may require many additional documents to be submitted as stipulated by the customs authorities.

-While the number must be obtained from the country you are exporting to—in this case, Germany—once you have obtained it, you can export to anywhere in the EU.
-Having an EORI can greatly simplify the customs process.
+While you must obtain the number from the country you are exporting to—in this case, Germany—once you have received it, you can ship to anywhere in the EU.
+Having an EORI can significantly simplify the customs process.

-Looking to export cargo to Germany?
+Are you looking to export cargo to Germany?
 Cargo Shipping International is one of the world’s leading international freight forwarding companies.
-Based in Rotterdam, Netherlands, we are experts on all kinds of shipping operations.
+Based in Rotterdam, Netherlands, we are experts in all kinds of shipping operations.
 Get in touch with us today!